KAKA3154/FPGA_LAB/README.md

 The lab2.1.zip is a zip file containing the experiment's 2.1 section - the counter.

 The lab2_3 latch.zip is a zip file containing the experiment's 2.3 section

+The lab3 latch.zip is a zip file containing the experiment's 3 section